ahimebaugh11/CSGradeAnalysis/README.md

--getFileLength() returns file length as an int -getPath() returns path of the file as a string -getFileContent() returns ArrayList<String> full of file contents arranged linexline -remove(int z) removes from FileContent array the index of the int passed

-Pass object to the intialization InitState class to run through the array to find initialization statements, create an object for each statement found
+-getFileLength() returns file length as an int -getPath() returns path of the file as a string -getFileContent() returns ArrayList<String> full of file contents arranged linexline -remove(int z) removes from FileContents array the index of the int passed -removeComments() removes comments from FileContents array Pass object to the intialization InitState class to run through the array to find initialization statements, create an object for each statement found